Atyushraj/WiseBank/README.md

 # WiseBank

-WiseBank is a static finance bank website designed to provide users with a seamless UI experience for managing their billing and invoicing needs.
+WiseBank is a finance bank website designed to provide users with a seamless UI experience for managing their billing and invoicing needs.
 Built using React and Tailwind CSS, this project focuses on delivering a modern, responsive design with clean, scalable frontend code.

 ## Features